Two-dimensional models of type theory: Categorical models for : structural aspects

 The key idea behind the proof of Proposition~\ref{idcontexts} can be illustrated by considering a context $\Phi = (x : A\c y : B(x))$ of length~$2$.
 The corresponding identity context $\Id_\Phi$ will be given by

 We use substitution along the first component $p$ to make the second component $q$ type-check.
 This can be seen as a type-theoretic analogue of the Grothendieck construction for fibrations.
 Indeed, it is possible to show that there is a propositional isomorphism between this identity context $\Id_\Phi$ and the identity type $\Id_{\Sigma(A, B)}$.
+Thus in principle it is unnecessary to introduce identity contexts; however, we prefer to do so in order to obtain a cleaner separation between the identity rules and the $\Sigma$-type rules.

 \begin{proof}[Proof of Proposition~\ref{idcontexts}] The proof has two stages.
 First, we define the generalised $\Id$-inference rules in the special case where the context $\Phi$ has length~$1$; and then we use these to define them in the general case.
 We will reduce syntactic clutter by proving our results only in the case where the postcontext $\Delta$ is empty: the reader may readily supply the annotations for the general case.
 For the first part of the proof, we suppose ourselves given a context $\Phi = (x : A)$ of length 1.
 The inference rules \textsc{$\Id$-form'} and \textsc{$\Id$-intro'} for $\Phi$ are just the usual $\Id$-formation and $\Id$-introduction rules for $A$.
 However, \textsc{$\Id$-elim'} corresponds to the following generalised elimination rule: